grew-nlp/grew_doc/content/doc/json.md

 ## JSON encoding of an edge

-An edge is described by a JSON object with three following required fields:
+An edge is described by a JSON object with three required fields:

  * `src`: the node identifier of the source of the edge
  * `label`: the edge label description